You are here

-The "First Monticello," sometimes called "Monticello I," refers to the house as it was during the period of roughly 1770 to 1796.
+The "First Monticello," sometimes called "Monticello I," refers to the house as it existed during the period extending roughly from 1770 to 1796.

 This was the house that Jefferson was fashioning when he married Martha Wayles Skelton in 1772 and in which they planned to raise their children.
-During its construction Jefferson served as member of the Virginia House of Burgesses in Williamsburg, Virginia; as a delegate to the Second Continental Congress in Philadelphia, Pennsylvania; and as Governor of Virginia in Richmond, Virginia.
-This is the same period in which he wrote the political documents that made his early reputation: A Summary View of the Rights of British America, the Declaration of Independence, and the Statute of Virginia for Religious Freedom, which was later enacted into law.
+During its construction, Jefferson served as a member of the Virginia House of Burgesses in Williamsburg; as a delegate to the Second Continental Congress in Philadelphia; and as Governor of Virginia in Richmond.
+This was the same period when he wrote the political documents that made his early reputation: A Summary View of the Rights of British America, the Declaration of Independence, and the Virginia Statute for Religious Freedom, which was later enacted into law.

 The exact extent to which the house was finished is unclear.
 The physical and documentary evidence indicates that by the death of Jefferson's wife in 1782, the house had been enclosed.
-But twelve years later, after serving five years as the United States Minister to France and four as President Washington's Secretary of State, Jefferson wrote to a friend that he was "living in a brick-kiln," suggesting that much of the interior work had not been started.2
+But twelve years later, after serving as the United States Minister to France from 1784 to 1789 and for four years as George Washington's Secretary of State, Jefferson wrote to a friend that he was "living in a brick-kiln," suggesting that much of the interior work had not been started.2

 - Beiswanger, William L. Monticello in Measured Drawings.
-Charlottesville, Va.: Thomas Jefferson Memorial Foundation, 1998
+Charlottesville: Thomas Jefferson Memorial Foundation, 1998.

-- Facca, Amy, comp.
+- Facca, Amy E., comp.
 Abstracts of Letters and Memoranda Relating to the Design and Construction of Monticello, 1770-1826.
-Unpublished research report, Thomas Jefferson Memorial Foundation, 1990
+Unpublished research report, Thomas Jefferson Memorial Foundation, 1990.

-- Massachusetts Historical Society.
-Monticello: 1st floor of 1st version (plan), probably before March 1771
+- Coolidge Collection of Thomas Jefferson Manuscripts, Massachusetts Historical Society.
+Monticello: 1st floor of 1st version (plan), probably before March 1771.

-- Massachusetts Historical Society.
-Monticello: 1st version (elevation), probably before March 1771
+- Coolidge Collection of Thomas Jefferson Manuscripts, Massachusetts Historical Society.
+Monticello: 1st version (elevation), probably before March 1771.

 - McLaughlin, Jack.
 Jefferson and Monticello: The Biography of a Builder.
-New York: Holt, 1988
+New York: Henry Holt, 1988.